Gentle Dental is fully open, offering a full range of services and we are accepting new clients.

 As the country is returning to normal so too are some of our policies and procedures.
 Outlined below is what you can expect at your visit with us.

-Client safety is of paramount importance at Gentle Dental and we want our clinic to remain a safe place for all our clients.
+Client and staff safety is of paramount importance at Gentle Dental and we want our clinic to remain a safe place for all.
 With this in mind we have carefully considered the advice given by the Government and our many regulatory bodies; the Care Quality Commission (CQC), the General Dental Council (GDC), the Office of the Chief Dental Officer (OCDO), PHE England and other dental advisory bodies such as the Facility of General Dental Practice (FGDP) and the British Association of Private Dentistry (BAPD).
 Having taken the advice and guidance form all of these bodies into consideration there are various precautionary measures that we have introduced.
-This is a working document and so, as the guidance changes, we will update this policy where necessary.
+This is a working document and so, as the guidance changes, we will update this policy.

 Symptoms – Please be assured that all of the Gentle Dental team will take the necessary steps (self-isolating etc) advised by the Government if they themselves present with any of the COVID-19 symptoms.
 We ask that if you show signs of the virus that you do the same and any appointments will be rescheduled.

 Cleaning – at Gentle Dental we have always maintained a high level of cleanliness.
 During this time we have stepped up our regime with extra attention being paid to ensure any surfaces that may hold on to the virus (such as toilets, door handles, seats, work surfaces etc) and these are regularly disinfected.
 We use the same product around the building that is used in the treatment rooms ensuring a very high level of disinfection.